Posted on: July 16, 2014

 Amstelhaven is located just next to the famous and luxurious Amstel Hotel.
 Also, this place attracts mostly locals, because it’s kind of hidden.
 The food at Amstelhaven isn’t that special, but the drinks are always cold served in an instant.
 Cool place to check out.

-This is one of the newest hotspots in Amsterdam!
-An eco-friendly place, build around old houseboats, is cool place to chill during those summer days.
+This is one of the newest hotspots in the city!
+An eco-friendly place, build around old houseboats, is cool place to chill during the summer in Amsterdam.
 It opened on 21th of June 2014 and it’s located in the North of Amsterdam.
 As De Ceuvel just opened, it isn’t that popular yet.
 Might be just the reason, to go here and to avoid the city razzle-dazzle.

 The latest rumors out there, is that Amsterdam-North is going be the new area for the cool cats.
 With places like De Ceuvel, Pllek, Eye Museum, the skatepark on the NDSM wharf, The Floating Hotel, The IJ-Kantine, The Feralda NDSM Warf Hotel, it looks like the rumours are true.
 The best way to get at De Ceuvel is by bike and the free ferry.
 You might want to rent one during your stay in Amsterdam.
 It makes your transportation that much easier.
 From Central Station to De Ceuvel is around 15 minutes by bicycle and 30 minutes by foot.
 Click here for directions.